There are many services available to meet the needs of all students. A link for each division of Student Services is below.

 Title I is a Federal Grant that is distributed through the states to school districts for supplemental instructional services and materials for students.
 The amount that each district receives is based on the poverty rate of the district and is distributed to individual buildings based on the percentage of "Free and Reduced" lunches served in each building.
 Buildings with higher poverty rates receive more monies in a per pupil allocation.
 The basis of the grant is that it is used to supplement district monies to help students.
 These monies are used to provide reading and math services through instruction by reading specialists and math coaches, as well as resource materials that the district does not provide.
 Portions of the Title I grant help provide services to summer school, tutoring, services for homeless students, professional development, and preschool support in the area.

-English as a Second Language: The Chambersburg Area School District provides special services to identified non-English dominant pupils.
-Supplementary English instruction is provided to the students in need of assistance.
+English as a Second Language: The Chambersburg Area School District provides special services to identify non-English dominant pupils.
+Supplementary English instruction is provided for the students in need of assistance.